reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-However, `{!reach} timeRemaining` is a shorthand for a timeout which automatically publishes and returns the
+However, `{!rsh} timeRemaining` is a shorthand for a timeout which automatically publishes and returns the
-`{!reach} parallelReduce` accumulator.
+`{!rsh} parallelReduce` accumulator.
 The component only expects one argument.
 You can fix this code by removing
 the second argument supplied.

 ## {#RE0085} RE0085

 This error indicates that your program would contain a value at runtime which would not be allowed.
 This
 error usually stems from not fully applying a primitive function or using a value incorrectly, such
-as the participant interact interface of a `{!reach} Participant`.
+as the participant interact interface of a `{!rsh} Participant`.

-For example, the code below erroneously tries to publish `{!reach} Alice`'s interact interface:
+For example, the code below erroneously tries to publish `{!rsh} Alice`'s interact interface:

 ```reach
 Alice.only(() => {